KokorinIlya/cpp-course-exercises/README.md

 http://en.cppreference.com/w/cpp/utility/optional

-Stores objects on stack, does't allocate memory on heap.
+Stores objects in the optional, does't allocate memory for storing on heap.

 4) template-list - implementation of linked list, using c++-17 template metaprogramming.
 All functions are calculated in compile-time.